 Pro Team: Leanne Cole

-We recently welcomed our fabulous new Pro-Team member, Leanne Cole to the 3 Legged Thing family.
 Leanne is a Melbourne-based fine art photographer who has a love for long exposures.
-Along with capturing architectural images in the city or photographing the local coast and countryside, Leanne is also well known for mentoring other photographers both in person and online.
+Along with capturing architectural images in the city or photographing the local coast and countryside, Leanne is also well known for mentoring other photographers both in-person and online.
 Leanne has also created a giant game of “Where’s the watermark?” for those who follow her work closely… Good luck finding them!

 What is your earliest memory of handling a camera?